leekhai18/ninja-revenge/README.md

 # ninja-revenge
-One day, his wife killed by "zakuza", and he decided kill all of them
+One day, his wife killed by "yakuza", and he decided kill all of them

 # Engine
 Cocos2d-x 3.6